nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Leetcode/1323/README.md

 # 3. Why This Is Greedy:
 A greedy algorithm makes the best possible decision at each step without worrying about future consequences.
 In this case, the greedy insight is:
-`To maximize the number, flip the most significant '6' to a '9'.` Why?
-Because digits on the left (higher place values) contribute more to the overall number than digits on the right.
-So changing a 6 in the thousands place is far more impactful than changing one in the units place.
+`To maximize the number, flip the most significant '6' to a '9'.`

 # 4. Solution